Michael D. Randell, MD

 Dr. Randell's Postoperative Instructions

 With any type of surgical procedure there is a possibility of post-operative pain.
 There are many benefits to keeping your pain under control, which include being able to move easier, breathe deeper, and cough more effectively.
 All of these things are essential to your recovery because they can prevent complications such as pneumonia, blood clots, and psychological stress.
 Dr. Randell may select one or more types of oral medications to help control your pain.

 The incision (vaginal area included) may be washed with soap and water.
 Do not soak in water.
 After showering or washing gently, pat the incision dry with a clean towel.
 A dressing is not usually necessary, but may be desirable to protect your clothing, as there may be a fluid or bloody drainage.
-You may have vaginal discharge and bleeding that can last until your stitches are dissolved, about six weeks.
+You may have vaginal discharge and bleeding that can last until your stitches are dissolved, in about six weeks.
 Your bleeding should decrease after several days.
 If you have had an abdominal incision, steristrips may have been placed over the incision.
 Please remove the steristrips one week after surgery.
 Laparoscopic incisions are covered with glue.
-This will come off over six weeks.
+You can use use a washcloth to remove the glue in 2-3 weeks after surgery.
 Stitches do not need to be removed; they will dissolve in about six weeks.
 If skin clips were used, they will be removed before you go home or at your first post-operative office visit.
 Itching, bruising, a pulling sensation, and or numbness around the incision is normal.
-If your incision becomes hot, red, swollen, or persistently painful, please got to the emergency room.
+If your incision becomes hot, red, swollen, persistently painful and/or has pus, please go to the emergency room.

 VAGINAL BLEEDING AND DISCHARGE: